 - Two AeroPress filters – These are filters that will sieve the soluble solids and remain with a creamy beverage.

 - Espresso beans – This will be pressed to produce the coffee drink.
+You can take help from our Guide about the best coffee beans for espresso.

 - Burr grinder – Used for grinding the coffee beans into fine particles.